Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 19

 said "Caught many this morning

-Bill".
+Bill?".
 "Not a one" said Bill,

-dejectedly "I'm blooming'
+dejectedly "I'm bloomin' disappointed.

-disappointed.
 And only one little

 blighter yesterday, too.
 'Taint

-worth looking for, s'help me."
+worth looking for, s'elp me."

 I was talking to big Bill